bwb314/Amino-Acid-Fragmenter/README.md

             -Warning: it will overwrite any fA.dat or fB.dat files living in fsapt/ in the CWD -PDB file must have '.pdb' extension
-            -Input file produced will have the same name as pdb, with extension '.in' -Assumes ligand is its own fragment
-            -Assumes solvent does not carry charge and belongs to monomer C -Assumes well-formed pdb supplied with correct atom types for atoms participating in peptide bond -Fragment names will be as follows:
+            -Input file produced will have the same name as pdb, with extension '.in' -Assumes there is only one ligand, and it is its own fragment -Assumes solvent does not carry charge and belongs to monomer C -Assumes well-formed pdb supplied with correct atom types for atoms participating in peptide bond -Fragment names will be as follows: